greenerservices/version1/app/principles/actions/8b-use-sustainable-design-patterns.md

 Autoscaling is about adjusting the resources allocated to a workload based on demand.

+#### Environmental benefit:
+Ensure efficient resource use and reduces energy consumption during periods of low usage.

 {{ govukDetails({
-  summaryText: "Read more about caching"
+  summaryText: "Read more"
 }) }}

 * * *

-### (iv) Use open and inner source where possible
+### (iv) Prioritise open and inner source where possible

 Open source is software where the source is publicly available.
 This allows anyone to access, change and distribute it.
 Organisations use inner source to apply open source practices internally.

+#### Environmental benefit:
+Reduce redundancy, improves efficiency and promotes sustainable coding.

 {{ govukDetails({
-  summaryText: "Read more about caching"
+  summaryText: "Read more"
 }) }}

 * * *